doc4d/4d-web-studio/docs/ORDA/data-model.md

 var $e : cs.EmployeeSelection //declares a $e object variable of the EmployeeSelection class type
 $e:=ds.Employee.all() //assigns the resulting entity selection reference to the $e variable
 ```

-Entity selections can be:

-- "shareable" or "non-shareable",
-- "sorted" or "unsorted".

-These points are discussed below.

 The entity selection object itself cannot be copied as an object: